purduesigbots/pros-docs/v5/api/c/adi.rst

 (gyro rotation, accelerometer movement).

 .. note::
-   The ADI currently returns data at 50ms intervals, despite the calibrate function's 1ms sample rate.
+   The ADI currently returns data at 50msintervals, despite the calibrate function's 1ms sample rate.
 This sample rate was kept for the sake of being similar to PROS 2, and increasing the sample rate would not have a tangible difference in the function's performance.